wolandark/wim/README.md

 <h5> What features does Wim offer? </h5>

-- Maintainace, extensiblility and customizability!
+- Maintenance, extensibility and customizability!
+- Easy LSP setup, completion, intellisense etc ...
 - Easy tab and split navigation <br>
 - Start Screen with bookmarks and file history <br>
 - Beautiful built in colorschemes
-- Easy completion ctags, syntax check and more <br>
-- Lighline, Vim statusline <br>
-  - Choices!
-It is all about choices <br>
+- Thorough Docs!
+- See the exhausting feature list above for more in depth information

 <h5> Can I expect support? </h5>
 Yes!
 Just ask and I will answer.
 When asking however, provide proper information so that I can help you <br>

 <h5> Why didn't you use Neovim like everyone else? </h5>
-Because Vim is the one I use and frankly Vim is better!
+Because Vim is the one I use and imo Vim is better!

 <h5> Will you make custom vimrc configurations? </h5>